MacRdy/kodgen/README.md

 module.exports.myConstant = 1;

-// And now, user.fn() and user.myConstant are available in all templates
+// And now, d.fn() and d.myConstant are available in all templates
 ```

 ## Hooks